-Queen Rania Receives Andrea Bocelli Humanitarian Award, and Calls for New Renaissance to counter forces at work determined to destroy civilization
+Queen Rania Receives Andrea Bocelli Humanitarian Award, Calls for Fighting Destructive Forces

 (Office of Her Majesty – Press Department – Amman) - Her Majesty Queen Rania Al Abdullah received the Humanitarian Award from the Andrea Bocelli Foundation in Italy on Sunday, in recognition of her advocacy for refugees, children’s rights, and community empowerment.

 In her acceptance speech at the Gala dinner in Florence, the Queen referenced the transformations ushered by the 16th century Renaissance, calling for a new Renaissance “that drives humanity to give its best just when the stakes are highest.”